 Eduardo Vega, workshop and gallery: After visiting the scenic overlook just above the gallery stop in to see his contemporary ceramics.
 His tiles, dinnerware and other pieces are very attractive and are beautifully made.
 Villa Turi 201

-El Bado neighborhood: This is an area along the river that is beginning to be gentrified.
-There are a number of renovated buildings and some small cafes and restaurants that have been opened by expats like Buen Cafe at Calle Condomine y Juan Montalvo.
+El Vado neighborhood: This is an area along the river that is beginning to be gentrified.
+There are a number of renovated buildings and some small cafes and restaurants that have been opened by expats.

 San Francisco Church, San Sebastian Church and the Catedral Nueva are worth the visit.
 The Cathedral has some nice side altars.